 How to write a check in 6 easy steps

-With debit cards, credit cards, online banking and direct deposit, paper checks may not be as common as they once were.
-But they can still be useful—if not required—at times.
+But writing checks can still be useful, if not required, sometimes.
 So if you need to write a check and find yourself wondering how to properly fill out each field, use this guide.

 Key takeaways

-• Knowing your checking account balance can help you avoid bouncing a check or overdrawing your account.
+- Knowing your checking account balance can help you avoid bouncing a check or overdrawing your account.

 Understanding a check’s format

-Preprinted information typically includes the:
+Preprinted information typically includes:

-• Account holder’s name and information: The name and address—and sometimes phone number—of the checking account holder linked to the check are usually printed in the upper left corner.
+- Account holder’s name and information: The name and address—and sometimes phone number—of the checking account holder linked to the check are usually printed in the upper left corner.

-• Check number: The check number is typically in the top and bottom right corner of the check.
+- Check number: The check number is typically in the top and bottom right corner of the check.
 It can help account holders keep track of how many checks they’ve used.

-• Bank routing number and account number: The routing number and account number are a series of numbers usually on the bottom of the check, with the routing number on the left side.
+- Bank routing number and account number: The routing number and account number are a series of numbers usually on the bottom of the check, with the routing number on the left side.

-• Date
+- Date

-• “Pay to the order of” line for the recipient
+- “Pay to the order of” line for the recipient

-• Dollar amount in numbers
+- Dollar amount in numbers

-• Dollar amount in words
+- Dollar amount in words

-• Memo line
+- Memo line

-• Signature line
+- Signature line

-How to fill out a check
+How to write a check

 It’s important to fill out your check accurately and without mistakes.
 Filling one out improperly might hold up the payment process.
+And any delays could result in past due fees for certain bills.

 1. Date the check

 Make sure your check reflects the current date—and write it in the top right corner.
-Backdating a check occurs when a previous date is listed.
+Backdating a check occurs when a previous date is used.
 It’s typically not allowed, and it may even be illegal in some situations.

 2. Fill in the recipient’s name